arouwane/Distortion-correction/README.md

 * See requirements.txt

 ## Authors
-This software was developed by:
+This library was developed by:

     Ali Rouwane
     Damien Texier